rumpeltin/Pokedex-App/README.md

 A simple Pokédex Web App created with HTML5, CSS, JavaScript & Bootstrap.

-It fetches data from an API (https://pokeapi.co)to display a list of items (Pokémons) and, upon clicking one of these items, opens up a modal with details about the chosen Pokémon.
+It fetches data from an API (https://pokeapi.co) to display a list of items (Pokémons) and, upon clicking one of these items, opens up a modal with details about the chosen Pokémon.

 Try it out!